GreyNoise-Intelligence/api.greynoise.io/README.md

-# GreyNoise Intelligence Community API
+# GreyNoise Public Community API

 > :warning: **The GreyNoise Alpha (v1) API has been deprecated and replaced by the GreyNoise Community API.**